Prosperaino/GPTLov/README.md

    - `OPENAI_API_KEY` (optional but required for model-generated answers)
    - `GPTLOV_RAW_DATA_DIR=data/raw`
    - `GPTLOV_WORKSPACE_DIR=data/workspace`
+   - (Optional) `GPTLOV_VECTOR_STORE_URL=https://…/vector_store.tar.gz` if you have prebuilt the index
+   - (Optional) `GPTLOV_ARCHIVES` with a comma-separated list of Lovdata archive filenames if you want to override the defaults (`gjeldende-lover.tar.bz2,gjeldende-sentrale-forskrifter.tar.bz2`).

+   If you decide to use an Elasticsearch cluster instead of the bundled TF-IDF store, also set:

    - `GPTLOV_SEARCH_BACKEND=elasticsearch`
    - `GPTLOV_ES_HOST=https://<user>:<password>@<your-elasticsearch-host>`
    - `GPTLOV_ES_INDEX=gptlov`
-   - (Optional) `GPTLOV_ARCHIVES` with a comma-separated list of Lovdata archive filenames if you want to override the defaults (`gjeldende-lover.tar.bz2,gjeldende-sentrale-forskrifter.tar.bz2`).
 5. Click **Deploy**.
 On service startup GPTLov downloads the public Lovdata archives, pushes the chunks to Elasticsearch, and serves the API.